A central limit theorem for the stochastic cable equation: Introduction and main results

+The previous study most relevant to our setting is that of Pu~\cite{pu}.
+Pu considered the one-dimensional stochastic heat equation with boundary conditions on a bounded interval $[0,L]$ and analyzed the solution using its Wiener chaos decomposition.
+In particular, we remark that Assumption \ref{assump} is necessary for the proof of the functional central limit theorem when considering SPDEs on a bounded domain, as in the present work and that of Pu~\cite{pu}.

 Assumption~\ref{assump} is verified in Section~\ref{on_assump} for the case $\sigma(u) = \sigma_1 u + \sigma_0$, where $\sigma_1$ and $\sigma_0$ are constants.
 The argument relies on the Wiener chaos decomposition of the solution to the stochastic cable equation~\eqref{cableeq}.
 The same method was used in~\cite{pu} to establish Assumption~\ref{assump} for the stochastic heat equation with $\sigma(u) = u$.
-In~\cite{huang_nualart_viitassari} and related works, since the solution to the SPDE under consideration is spatially stationary, the limit in Assumption~\ref{assump} reduces to $E[\sigma(u(t,0))^2]$, and thus technical conditions such as those in Assumption~\ref{assump} are not required.
+In~\cite{huang_nualart_viitasaari} and related works, since the solution to the SPDE under consideration is spatially stationary, the limit in Assumption~\ref{assump} reduces to $E[\sigma(u(t,0))^2]$, and thus technical conditions such as those in Assumption~\ref{assump} are not required.

-The nonlinear stochastic cable equation emerges within the framework of mathematical models of neurons, where it governs the propagation of electrical signals along the cylindrical structure of neurons.
-Neurons, the fundamental units of the nervous system, operate through an intricate interplay of chemical, biological, and electrical processes.
-In a standard mathematical idealization, neurons are represented as long, thin cylinders, analogous to electrical cables, enabling the application of cable theory.
-For such a cylindrical structure spanning from $x=0$ to $x=L$, we denote the electrical potential at position $x$ and time $t$ by $u(t, x)$, focusing on variations along the spatial coordinate $x$.
-This potential $u(t,x)$ is governed by a system of non-linear PDE's, called the Hodgkin-Huxley equations, but in certain ranges of values of $u$, they are well-approximated by the cable equation:
+The nonlinear stochastic cable equation arises in the mathematical modeling of neurons, where it describes the propagation of electrical signals along their cylindrical structure.
+Neurons, the fundamental components of the nervous system, operate through a sophisticated interplay of chemical, biological, and electrical phenomena.
+In a common mathematical simplification, a neuron is idealized as a long, thin cylinder, similar to an electrical cable.
+For such a cylinder on the interval $[0, L]$, we assume the electrical potential $u(t,x)$ depends only on position $x \in [0,L]$ and time $t$.
+While this potential $u(t,x)$ is accurately governed by the Hodgkin--Huxley equations, for specific ranges of $u$, these equations can be closely approximated by the cable equation:

-where $\beta / 2 > 0$ represents the rate of diffusion within the neuron and $\alpha \in \mathbb{R}$ is the rate at which ions leak across the membrance~\cite{kallianpur_xiong}.
-The surface of the neuron is covered with synapses, through which it receives impulses of current.
-If the current arriving at $(t,x)$ is denoted by $F(t,x)$, the system satisfies the inhomogeneous PDE:
+with $\beta / 2 > 0$ representing the diffusion rate within the neuron and $\alpha \in \mathbb{R}$ being the rate of ion leakage through the membrane~\cite{kallianpur_xiong}.
+The neuron's surface receives current impulses through synapses.
+If this incoming current at $(t,x)$ is represented by $F(t,x)$, the system obeys the inhomogeneous PDE: